 Minimum Cumulative 2.0 GPA – qualitative measure

-Because academic performance is measured cumulatively, students who achieve a minimum 2.0 GPA each term and/or subscription period will also achieve the minimum cumulative 2.0 GPA.
+Because academic performance is measured cumulatively, students who achieve a minimum 2.0 GPA each semester will also achieve the minimum cumulative 2.0 GPA.

 Competency-based and traditional coursework may have different grading scales.
-Because of this, it is possible to have a GPA lower than or equal to a 2.0 each subscription period or term and/or cumulatively while mastering all competencies while enrolled in a competency-based program.
+Because of this, it is possible to have a GPA lower than or equal to a 2.0 each semester and/or cumulatively while mastering all competencies while enrolled in a competency-based program.

 67% Completion Rate of All Attempted Coursework – quantitative measure